Comodo Internet Security: Release 7

 On 6 March 2014, Comodo announced completion of beta testing for CIS v7.
 Release 7 became official in April 2014.
 This release includes a new virus monitoring tool called VirusScope and Web Filtering features that provide control over user access to web content.

 Release 8

 Became official on 3 November 2014.
 It includes enhanced auto-sandboxing features.

 Release 10

 Became official on 22 December 2016.
 It includes Secure Shopping, prevention on malware intercepting during online transactions.

 Release 11

 Became official on 26 June 2018.
 It includes many stability and performance changes.

 Release 12

 Became official on 26 March 2019.
 It includes extra functionality in creating rules and full support for Windows 10 October 2018 update.

 Comodo Endpoint Security Manager (CESM)

-Comodo Endpoint Security Manager (CESM) is a server product for centrally managing the security settings and security components of network endpoint computers.
+Comodo Endpoint Security Manager (CESM) is a discontinued server product for centrally managing the security settings and security components of network endpoint computers.
 CESM manages the distribution and updates of antivirus and firewall software.

 The antivirus and firewall software managed by CESM are versions of the same software used by the consumer versions of Comodo Internet Security.